jgeller112/beta_regression_tutorial/README.md

+# Beta Regression Tutorial

 [![DOI](https://zenodo.org/badge/826370441.svg)](https://doi.org/10.5281/zenodo.15830595)

-This repository contains  materials and code for our manuscript "A Beta Way: A Tutorial For Using Beta Regression in Psychological Research to Analyze Proportional and Percentage Data"
+This repository provides a fully reproducible workflow for our beta regression manuscript (A Beta Way: A Tutorial For Using Beta Regression in Psychological Research to Analyze Proportional and Percentage Data") using **R**, **Quarto**, and **Nix**.
+It includes scripts, data, references, and CI pipelines to automate rendering and ensure reproducibility.

 ## Authors/Contributors
 - Jason Geller* (drjasongeller@gmail.com)